tgdwyer/tgdwyer.github.io/_chapters/parsercombinators.md

   where
     -- Convert the memory to a list of different choices as_choices = getMem . parse (list choice)
-    -- Get the whole set of moves -- all the prev. rounds + last one whole = opponent: as_choices mem
+    -- Get the whole set of moves—all the prev. rounds + last one whole = opponent: as_choices mem
     winning = winAgainst . mostCommon
 ```